Mathemodica/ModelicaPowerSystemBook/Compensation.md

 The e-book is licenced under typical CC license.
 Thus, contents of this e-book may act as (an extended) preprint for academic publications.
 Therefore, significant contributors

 * can make use of the contents of this e-book for their academic publications.
-Common ethics for scientific publications are conditioned (agreement and relevant credits to other contributors)
+Common ethics for scientific publications are conditioned (agreement of other contributors and relevant credits to their writings)
 * will be qualified to a co-authorship in any relevant academic publication that is making use of thier contribution (given that they must agree and actively participate in the writing/reviewing of a potential academic publication)